Changes to taxi and hire car regulations

 More accountability for Network Service Providers

-Providers of commercial passenger vehicle services booked on the phone or via an app, including taxi networks, hire car businesses and ride-share booking companies, will be made responsible for safety and service delivery.
+Providers of commercial passenger vehicle services booked on the phone or via an app, including taxi networks, hire car businesses and ride-share booking companies, will have greater responsibility for safety and service delivery.

 All drivers must be accredited

 The Taxi Services Commission now requires all drivers, including ride-share drivers, be accredited, which includes passing police, medical and driving history checks, and being subject to ongoing criminal data matching.
-Some additional requirements for taxi drivers will remain, such as having a valid identification card.
 The Government will continue to work with Victoria Police to ensure the safety of passengers.

 Removing the Knowledge test

-The knowledge test has been removed and will be replaced with a system of industry accountability for driving training and induction.
+The knowledge test has been removed and is being replaced with a system of industry accountability for driving training and induction.

 Fare structures will be progressively opened up to allow the industry to charge passengers differentiated prices that reflect the type of service they provide.